sensu/sensu-docs/content/sensu-go/6.4/operations/control-access/namespaces.md

 linkTitle: "Namespaces Reference"
 reference_title: "Namespaces"
 type: "reference"
-description: "Namespaces partition resources within Sensu so that teams and projects can use Sensu's role-based access control (RBAC) to share a Sensu instance.
-Use namespaces with RBAC to authorize user access to Sensu resources.
-Read the reference doc to learn about namespaces."
+description: "Use namespaces with Sensu's role-based access control to allow teams and projects to share a Sensu instance and authorize access to Sensu resources."
 weight: 75
 version: "6.4"
 product: "Sensu Go"